furudean/type-kana/README.md

 ## Quick start

-Make sure you have at least Node.js 14 installed, then run:
+Make sure you have at least Node.js 14 installed, then run this in your shell:

 ```bash
 npm install